conradakunga/Blog/_posts/2025-08-16-tip-disappeared-database-objects-in-datagrip.md

     - Tips
 ---

-[Jetbrains](https://www.jetbrains.com/)  are the makers of the famous [IntelliJ IDEA](https://www.jetbrains.com/idea/) Java IDE, that is also the IDE that [Android Studio](https://developer.android.com/studio) is based off.
+[Jetbrains](https://www.jetbrains.com/)  are the makers of the famous [IntelliJ IDEA](https://www.jetbrains.com/idea/) Java IDE, which is also the IDE that [Android Studio](https://developer.android.com/studio) is based on.

 They also make my IDE of choice, [Rider](https://www.jetbrains.com/rider/).